SAVE-THE-DATE FOR OUR 2025 EVENT!

 12am-3am Late Night Dances @ The Curtis Hotel

 TWO ROOMS!
-MAIN & A FAST ROOM!
+MAIN & A FAST ROOM (Bal & Shag)!

 1:00am SHAG UNDERGROUND CONTEST! (in the Fast Room!)

-Evening Social Dance Theme: Excellent 80s
+Evening Social Dance Theme: Wild West

 Curtis Hotel - HNFW